miettee/tenko-bot/README.md

 # tenko-bot
-tenko bot code!! very fun!
+tenko bot code!! very fun! keep in mind you will have to compile your own assets for this :,)